-A wide variety of fruit and vegetables continues to be available at the market including pears, apples, green beans, sweet potatoes, okra, green, red and pink tomatoes, yellow squash and zucchini, cucumbers, peaches, green and colored bell peppers, watermelon, cayenne and other hot peppers, eggplant, red, yellow and white onions, new potatoes, basil, lettuce, radishes, garlic, asian spinach, mustard greens, kale, micro greens, a few pumpkins and more.
+Besides the fresh picked okra, an abundance of other locally-grown produce is available at the farmers market, including green, red and pink tomatoes, watermelon, cucumbers, cantaloupe, peaches, green and colored bell peppers, cayenne and other hot peppers, yellow squash and zucchini, cabbage, eggplant, red, yellow and white onions, new potatoes, green beans, Brussels sprouts, basil, rosemary, mint and other fresh-cut herbs, radishes, beets, turnips, garlic, carrots, asian spinach, collards, swiss chard, kale, micro greens and more.

-Other food items expected at the market include ready-to-eat lunch and breakfast items such as breakfast burritos, tamales, beef and bean burritos, hot dogs, polish sausages and chicken dogs with grilled veggies, lemonade and other tasty items.
+Other food items expected at the market include ready-to-eat lunch and breakfast items such as breakfast burritos, tamales, hot dogs, polish sausages and chicken dogs with grilled veggies, lemonade and other tasty items.

-Vendors also will have painted pumpkins and decorative gourds, hand-made dolls, wreaths, primitive signs, candles, incense, soaps, natural body care products, pet treats and more.
+Vendors will also have hand-made candles, soaps, natural body care products, pet treats, jewelry, aprons, handbags and more.
 Not all produce or other products listed are available on Wednesdays.

 SNAP benefits (food stamps) are accepted at the farmers’ market.
 Customers wishing to purchase eligible foods with their Oklahoma Access card can visit the farmers’ market tent, swipe their card in exchange for tokens, and shop with vendors offering eligible items, which also include food-bearing plants.

 And on most Saturdays, B.J.
 Charbonneau of the Muskogee Swim and Fitness Center will teach free Tai Chi classes near the band-shell and lawn area next to the market at about 10 a.m., weather permitting.